rosa-kleidchen/LogisimWave/README.md

   - 'gnuplot.dat' is the new data file for gnuplot
   - 'lw.plt' is the gnuplot script which can be executed by gnuplot itself

-Now you should see the waveform of all signals you selected before.
+Now you should see the waveform of all signals you selected before either on the monitor or at the PNG file with a resolution of 1280x720 (16:9).

 Oh, you need a gnuplot installation!